 On an annual basis, the plant processes 40 million kg and produces 39.3 million kg of whole milk and 0.7 million kg.
 It is assumed that all processed milk is packaged in plastic gallon jugs and cream in paper pint containers.
-Table 4 below shows the annual production rates of the two products.
+TABLE 4 below shows the annual production rates of the two products.
 The information was extracted from Section 9H of the Economic Evaluation report (Appendix B).

-Table 4
+TABLE 4

-Annual production rates of products in the milk processing plant.
+Annual production rates of products in the milk processing plant